nim-lang/Nim/doc/manual.rst

   proc foo(other: Y; container: var X): var T from container

-Here ``var T from container`` explicitly exposes that the location is deviated from the second parameter (called 'container' in this case).
+Here ``var T from container`` explicitly exposes that the location is derived from the second parameter (called 'container' in this case).
 The syntax ``var T from p`` specifies a type ``varTy[T, 2]`` which is incompatible with ``varTy[T, 1]``.